Bsal13/Offensive-Security-Proving-Grounds-Boxes/DVR4 (Intermediate) Windows Box.md

 # Exploitation
 ## CVE 2018-15745 - Argus Surveillance DVR 4.0.0.0 - Directory Traversal

-#### - Typed "searchsploit argus surveillance" and found the following exploit:
+- We discover the following exploit by typing "searchsploit Argus Surveillance":

 ![](Images/Pasted%20image%2020221009190548.png)

-#### - Typed "searchsploit -m windows_x86/webapps/45296.txt" and found the following ouput showing a directory Traversal exploit:
+- We enter “searchsploit -m windows_x86/webapps/45296.txt” to download the exploit onto our Kali machine.

 ![](Images/Pasted%20image%2020221009190910.png)
-#WindowsDirectoryTraversalExploit

-#### - Googled "url encoded characters" and found the following webpage showing character "." will be used as %2E and character "/" used as %2F:
+- We look into “url encoded characters” on Google and discover the following webpage, which indicates the character “/” url encoded is %2F:

 ![](Images/Pasted%20image%2020221009191130.png)

 ![](Images/Pasted%20image%2020221009191245.png)